3 Piece Suits

 3 Piece Suits Are Tailored to Your Unique Sense of Style

 A man's wardrobe is usually incomplete without a men's suit.
 Men's suits have always enjoyed an immense reputation and recognition around the globe.
 Men's suits always project professionalism and distinctive character and are worn as a method statement.
 You will wear a men's suit on different occasions.
-Three piece suit is probably the foremost recognizable sign of sophistication.
+A three-piece suit is probably the foremost recognizable sign of sophistication.
 Where did it start?
 When is it proper to wear a 3 piece suit?
 How to wear it?
 We might want to share a couple of tips and history.

-What is a 3 Piece Suit?
+What is a Three-Piece Suit?

-A 3 piece suit consists of three sections: a coat, pants, and a waistcoat, known as a vest in North America.
-While some may recommend that every one of the three components should be made with the matching fabric, you can also wear a contrasting waistcoat or coat to separate the look.
+A three-piece suit consists of three sections: a coat, pants, and a waistcoat, known as a vest in North America.
+While some may recommend that every one of the three components should be made with matching fabric, you can also wear a contrasting waistcoat or coat to separate the look.
 Much the same as with the two-piece suit, contingent upon the color shade and the fabric, it can have a progressively formal or casual look.
-Lighter colors, checked patterns, heavier fabrics transform the garment more of a two-piece.
+Lighter colors, checked patterns, heavier fabrics transform the garment into more of a two-piece.
 Darker, solid colors add formality.

-Tweed 3 Piece Suit
+Tweed Men's Three Piece Suit

 Three Piece Suit Waistcoat Rules